 The person should not enter a swimming pool for the first 2 weeks after their last episode of diarrhea.
 Even if there are no symptoms, research has found that the rotavirus can spread to other children via the pool water.

 Vaccination can help protect children from the virus.
-It is not 100 percent effective, but it will prevent severe infection in 9 out of 10 children, and it will prevent infection in 7 out of 10 children.
+It is not 100 percent effective, but it will prevent severe infection in

 The vaccines are: